globalbioticinteractions/elton-archive/README.md

 1. run an elton update (for details see https://github.com/globalbioticinteractions/elton)
 1. copy elton datasets into archives and sync using ```./update.sh [elton dataset dir] [archive repo root dir]```

+### Make your own archive
+If you'd like to keep your own copy of GloBI interaction datasets, you can take the previous section as inspiration and use your own git-annex supported archiving mechanism like: Amazon S3, a thumbdrive, webdav or any other [supported remote](https://git-annex.branchable.com/special_remotes/).

 ## Contribute